 Since July 2017, Etihad has used Airbus A380 on just one of two daily flights to Paris.
 But the popularity of the route and the large number of passengers caused the company to make the decision to extend the use of the A380 aircraft and the second flight of the day.

 Airbus A380 Etihad Airways flights to Paris

-On this occasion, the number of premium seats available and travel options will increase, both for those who strictly use the Paris - Abu Dhabi route and for those who stop on their way to the Middle East, Asia and Australia.
+On this occasion, the number of premium seats available and travel options will increase, both for those who strictly use the Paris - Abu Dhabi route, and for those who have a stopover on their way to the Middle East, Asia and Australia.

 Airbus A380 Etihad Airways has 496 seating capacity and replaces the current Boeing 777-300ER aircraft.

 The 496 seats are divided as follows: 2 at The Residence, 9 at First Class, 70 at Business Class and 415 at Economy Class.

 The Residence is an ultra-private apartment with 3 rooms, including a living room equipped with an LCD monitor with a diagonal of 81cm, a bedroom with double bed, separate cabin with shower and valet.